investindex/Psychology/README.md

 &nbsp;

-<sup id="f2"> 2 </sup> Black Monday appears to have no corresponding positive move on the right side of the table, but at rank 22 (not shown) is a +9.1% return on Oct 21 1987, the Wednesday after Black Monday.

-The event groupings are slightly arbitrary: World War II and the Great Depression encompassed many events, of course.
+<sup id="f2"> 2 </sup> The event groupings are slightly arbitrary: World War II and the Great Depression encompassed many events, of course.
 The largest move on Apr 9 1943 appears to have been triggered by the [announcement](https://en.wikipedia.org/wiki/April_1943#April_7,_1943_(Wednesday)) of post-war economic plans from US and UK leadership (sometimes known as the "[Keynes plan](https://core.ac.uk/download/pdf/39179343.pdf)").
 [These](https://www.foreignaffairs.com/articles/united-states/1943-07-01/currency-stabilization-keynes-and-white-plans) [proposals](https://www.imf.org/en/Publications/WP/Issues/2016/12/30/Why-White-Not-Keynes-Inventing-the-Post-War-International-Monetary-System-15718) led to the famous [conference at Bretton Woods](https://en.wikipedia.org/wiki/Bretton_Woods_Conference), which established many aspects of the post-WWII global financial system, including the [International Monetary Fund](https://en.wikipedia.org/wiki/International_Monetary_Fund).

+As far as I can tell, the drop on Sep 13 1946 was caused by contradictory statements from the White House on the fundamental foreign policy of the US.
+This event was mentioned [here](https://en.wikipedia.org/wiki/September_1946#September_12,_1946_(Thursday)) in Wikipedia's historical daily timeline and in a [TIME Magazine article](https://content.time.com/time/subscriber/article/0,33009,777086-1,00.html) entitled "THE PRESIDENCY: What I Meant to Say...".

-The data were taken from Yahoo!
+The S&P 500 data were downloaded from Yahoo!
 Finance [here](https://finance.yahoo.com/quote/%5EGSPC/) with the [yfinance](https://github.com/ranaroussi/yfinance) Python library.
 The S&P 500 index launched in 1957, but the S&P Composite index was its predecessor.
 Yahoo's data on the [S&P 500's total return](https://finance.yahoo.com/quote/%5ESP500TR) extends only to 1988. [↩](#fn2)

 &nbsp;